ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 name with any of the nicknames included in the csv.
 If there are multiple options, select at random.

+When selecting simulants for noise in the second step above, the unconditional probability of a cell being selected for nickname noise should match the row-level probability specified by the user, *unless* this probability is greater than the fraction of cells eligible for nicknames as calculated in the first step above.
+If the user requests a higher row-level probability of nickname noise than the fraction of cells that is eligible for nicknames, raise a warning to the user, and add noise to all eligible cells in the column.
+For details about how to implement the user warning given our shard-based distributed data processing approach, see the `Additional noise implementation details`_ section below.

 Limitations:

 - The list of nicknames above is hand-curated and almost definitely misses some nicknames.
 It is also likely that it misses nicknames in a bias way based on language of origin, personal history, etc.